embod/agarium-mould/README.md

-# Andromeda Reaper
+# Agarium Mould

-The reaper is a very basic model for controlling mbots in the andromeda environment.
-Essentially the bots move forward at a constant rate towards the first food that it has detected.
-If there is poison detected closer than the food, the mbot will change it's heading.

-## Use the reaper as a starting point
+## Use the mould as a starting point

-The reaper is designed to be the simplest possible model to help with building models for embod.ai Feel free to fork the project and make modifications.
+The mould bot uses Neuro-evolution of Augmenting Topologies (NEAT) to learn how to be successful in the environment

 # Installing